 Water, temperature, and humidity needs are all easy when it comes to how to care for a ponytail palm plant.
 File this plant under the “avoid overwatering this plant, and you’ll probably be able to keep it alive” category.
 Overwatering will lead to root rot.

 Water thoroughly and let the plant dry out between watering sessions.
 Water again once the top 2 inches of soil are dry (once a week or so).
-In the fall and winter, you’ll need to water this plant much less as temperatures drop (even indoors) and days are shorter.
+In the fall and winter, you’ll need to water this plant much less as temperatures drop and days are shorter.

 Ponytail palm plants are very drought tolerant because they can store water in their big, bulbous trunks.
 This is a characteristic they have developed so that they can go long periods of time without water in their natural habitat.